On the wall-normal velocity variance in canonical wall-bounded turbulence: Results

-Wall-normal profiles of $\overline{{w^\prime}^2}_{l}$ and $\overline{{w^\prime}^2}_{s}$ -- based on the integrated spectrum at each $z$ position -- are shown in Fig. \ref{fig:cond_variances} relative to the local velocity scale $u_{\tau z}$.
-The vertical axis limits are matched in Fig. \ref{fig:cond_variances}(\textit{a,b}) to visualize the relative contribution of the two spectral regions.
-The contribution of large scales in Fig. \ref{fig:cond_variances}(\textit{a}) is relatively small and weakly variant throughout the boundary layer, where the observed range corresponding to the dashed lines is approximately bounded by $\overline{{w^\prime}^2}_{l}/u_{\tau z}^2 =$ 0.15 to 0.35.
+Wall-normal profiles of $\overline{{w^\prime}^2}_{l}$ and $\overline{{w^\prime}^2}_{s}$ -- based on the integrated spectrum at each $z$ position -- are shown in Fig. \ref{Fig6} relative to the local shear velocity $u_{\tau z}$.
+The vertical axis limits are matched in Fig. \ref{Fig6}(\textit{a,b}) to visualize the relative contribution of the two spectral regions.
+The contribution of large scales in Fig. \ref{Fig6}(\textit{a}) is relatively small and weakly variant throughout the boundary layer, where the observed range corresponding to the dashed lines is approximately bounded by $\overline{{w^\prime}^2}_{l}/u_{\tau z}^2 =$ 0.15 to 0.35.
 The small range and lack of prominent differences between flow configurations is attributed to two factors: limits in the lowest non-zero wavenumber which results from the domain size, and the method for estimating $\overline{{w^\prime}^2}_{l}$ which neglects low-wavenumber influences on the spectrum at and beyond the peak $k_y \ge k_{peak}$.
-No further parameterization or interpretation of Fig. \ref{fig:cond_variances}(\textit{a}) is given for these reasons.
+No further parameterization or interpretation of Fig. \ref{Fig6}(\textit{a}) is given for these reasons.

-The high-wavenumber variance contribution $\overline{{w^\prime}^2}_{s}$ generally aligns with a common curve in the lower half of the boundary layer in Fig. \ref{fig:cond_variances}(\textit{b}).
+The high-wavenumber variance contribution $\overline{{w^\prime}^2}_{s}$ generally aligns with a common curve in the lower half of the boundary layer in Fig. \ref{Fig6}(\textit{b}), and increases sharply in the upper half of the boundary layer where $\ell_\epsilon$ loses relevance.
 The increase with increasing $z$ is expected based on the greater scale separation and more extensive Kolmogorov region of the spectrum farther from the wall.
-Given the scaling of $k_{peak}$ with $\ell_\epsilon$ observed in Fig. \ref{fig:peak_trends}(\textit{d}), the Reynolds number $Re_\epsilon = \ell_\epsilon / \eta$ is a more direct representation than $z^+$ for the extent of the spectrum beyond the peak.
-Accordingly, $\overline{{w^\prime}^2}_{s}$ is plotted versus $Re_\epsilon$ in Fig. \ref{fig:cond_variances}(\textit{c}), where there is a modest improvement in the collapse of the DNS cases to a common curve.
+Given the dependence of $k_{peak}$ on $\ell_\epsilon$ observed in Fig. \ref{Fig5}(\textit{d}), the Reynolds number $Re_\epsilon = \ell_\epsilon / \eta$ is a more direct representation than $z^+$ for the extent of the spectrum beyond the peak.
+Accordingly, $\overline{{w^\prime}^2}_{s}$ is plotted versus $Re_\epsilon$ in Fig. \ref{Fig6}(\textit{c}), where there is a modest improvement in the collapse of the DNS cases to a common curve.
 Similar to the limitations for $\overline{{w^\prime}^2}_{l}$, the estimate of $\overline{{w^\prime}^2}_{s}$ is imperfect due to the sharp division applied between large- and small-scale contributions.